epasveer/QColorButton/README.md

 There's an api to set the initial color for QColorButton and retrieve its new color.

-Copy QColorButton.h and QColorButton.cpp to your project.
+Copy QColorButton.ui, QColorButton.h, QColorButton.cpp, QColorSwatch.h, QColorSwatch.cpp to your project.
+Make sure your build system does auotmatic creation of moc files from the .ui file.

 ScreenShot
 ==========